Adding Fuel to your 2020-2022 KTM 390 Adventure Bike

 There are 2 things you need to know about the 390 adventure, before deciding if you need any kind of fuel adding device.

-One is: The bike is designed to meet Euro 4 and maybe Euro 5 emission regulations.
+1. The bike is designed to meet Euro 4 and maybe Euro 5 emission regulations.
 And these are stricter than even California emissions.
 Not only for lean running conditions and 2 catalytic converters, but also for Quietness.

 The quietness regulations, make the lean running conditions easier to create.
 Because to make the bike quiet, you have to largely restrict the exhaust noise.
 And when you clog up the exiting gasses, you can now restrict the intake air.
 Restrictiing the intake air, makes that side of things quiet.